MeteoSwiss/opendata/README.md

 ℹ️ **Priority** columns below show the planned order in which the datasets/collections become available. **Planning** can be adjusted on an ongoing basis.

-ℹ️ **File metadata:** All point measurement datasets/collections have three ‘file metadata’ files: `meta_stations.csv`, `meta_parameters.csv` and `datainventory.csv`.
+ℹ️ **File metadata:** All point measurement datasets/collections have three ‘file metadata’ files: `meta_stations.csv`, `meta_parameters.csv` and `datainventory.csv`. <br>
 They are provided as ‘assets’ to the corresponding dataset/collection (not at the level of each individual ‘item‘/station.

 <br>